 Phenols generally have higher boiling points in comparison to other hydrocarbons having equal molecular masses.
 This is due to the presence of intermolecular hydrogen bonding between hydroxyl groups of phenol molecules.
 In general, the boiling point of phenols increases with an increase in the number of carbon atoms.

 Solubility of phenols

-Solubility of phenol in water is governed by the hydroxyl group present.
+The solubility of phenol in water is governed by the hydroxyl group present.
 The hydroxyl group in phenol is involved in the formation of intermolecular hydrogen bonding.
 Thus, hydrogen bonds are formed between water and phenol molecules which make phenol soluble in water.
-However the aryl group attached to the hydroxyl group is hydrophobic in nature.
-Thus, the solubility of phenol decreases with the increase in size of aryl group.
+However, the aryl group attached to the hydroxyl group is hydrophobic in nature.
+Thus, the solubility of phenol decreases with the increase in the size of the aryl group.

 Acidity of phenols

-Phenols react with active metals such as sodium, potassium etc. to form corresponding phenoxide.
+Phenols react with active metals such as sodium, potassium etc. to form the corresponding phenoxide.
 These reactions of phenols indicate its acidic nature.
-In phenol, the sp2 hybridized carbon of benzene ring attached directly to the hydroxyl group acts as an electron withdrawing group.
+In phenol, the sp2 hybridized carbon of benzene ring attached directly to the hydroxyl group acts as an electron-withdrawing group.
 Thus, it decreases the electron density on oxygen.
 Due to the delocalization of negative charge in the benzene ring, phenoxide ions are more stable than alkoxide ions.
-As a result phenols are more acidic than alcohols.
-In case of substituted phenols the acidity decreases if an electron donating group is attached to the ring while the acidity increases in case of electron withdrawing group.
+As a result, phenols are more acidic than alcohols.
+In the case of substituted phenols, the acidity decreases if an electron-donating group is attached to the ring while the acidity increases in case of an electron-withdrawing group.

 Chirality of phenols

-For detailed discussions on physical and chemical properties of phenols, please visit Byju’s.
+For detailed discussions on the physical and chemical properties of phenols, please visit BYJU’S.